-Types of Evidence used in Law
+Types of Evidence in Law

 If you are accused of a crime, the police will be looking to build a case against you.
 Evidence that is admissible in a court of law comes in many forms.
 The rules that apply to the prosecution also apply to the defence and therefore evidence can be used to build a case in your favour.